Computer on the brink? Careful who you contact to fix it! The FTC is warning of a surge in tech support scams, many of which can be difficult to spot.

 1. Phone calls

-In this variation, scammers spoof the numbers of well-known companies and call people randomly, claiming they’ve found a problem with the victim’s computer.
-They’ll ask for remote access to the computer, run a “diagnostic test” and then plant bogus problems in the computer.
+In this variation, scammers spoof the numbers of well-known companies and call people randomly.
+They claim they found a problem with the victim’s computer.
+Then, they’ll ask for remote access to the computer, run a “diagnostic test” and then plant bogus problems in the computer.
 They’ll ask the victim to pay an exorbitant amount of money to get the issue fixed.
 They may even demand an ongoing subscription payment to prevent the “problem” from returning.

 RED FLAG: Legitimate tech-support companies will never initiate contact by phone.
 If you ever receive a call as described above, don’t engage with the caller.
 Hang up immediately and report the call to the FTC at FTC.gov.
 You can also let the spoofed company know about the scam (using their actual contact info) so that they can do their part in taking down the scammer.